top of page

 Child Therapeutic Counselling Placements

-These commence on year two or three if the student is ready for this level and depth of work.
+These can commence on term two of year two and can continue throughout year three and four.
 This must be agreed by the Course Director in consultation with supervisors and tutors, depending on the experience and personal development of the trainee.
+All students need to complete a minimum of 60 hours of supervision which includes 15 hours per year with an appropriately qualified and registered therapeutic professional.

 Placements for year four must include 100 hours of child therapeutic counselling with the following age categories: